-But it’s not “mainstream” yet, and too many doctors are still leaving coaching on the backburner.
+But unfortunately, it’s not “mainstream” yet, and too many doctors are still leaving health coaching on the backburner.

-At The Functional Medicine Coaching Academy, we’re done with the backburner—and patients can’t wait any longer, either.
+At The Functional Medicine Coaching Academy, we’re done with the backburner—and we know that patients can’t wait any longer, either.
 We’re working to change the game so that every doctor is ready, willing, and able to bring a Functional Medicine Health Coach into their practice.

 We start with Dr. Roy Hall and FMCA alumna Allison Kelly of Mountain Health Functional Medicine in Billings, Montana, who share the ins and outs of their collaboration with us today.